With these milestones, we are paving

 Prosperity Campaign expands across Florida

-With the help of the Florida Philanthropic Network, Daniella and HSC Board Member Barbara Friedson Garrett expanded the Prosperity Campaign across Florida.
+With the help of the Florida Philanthropic Network, Daniella and Catalyst Miami Board Member Barbara Friedson Garrett expanded the Prosperity Campaign across Florida.
 Soon other communities launched their own version.
 The Ford Foundation funded the expansion efforts.

 Prosperity Campaign officially launched

 The Prosperity Campaign went public, encouraging local leaders to promote the Earned Income Tax Credit, benefits enrollment, and to launch anti-poverty initiatives.
-HSC expanded the Prosperity Campaign to allow community-based organizations to serve as Prosperity Centers.
+Catalyst Miami expanded the Prosperity Campaign to allow community-based organizations to serve as Prosperity Centers.
 These centers were able to deliver financial and health services to their communities.

 The creation of the Prosperity Campaign

-The John S. and James L. Knight Foundation awarded HSC a $200,000 multi-year grant to promote the Earned Income Tax Credit and free tax prep.
-In addition, HSC was awarded an USDA grant to conduct food stamps outreach.
-With the additional support of other funders, including The Children’s Trust and the U.S. Department of Health, HSC was able to develop an innovative integrated model of service delivery.
+The John S. and James L. Knight Foundation awarded Catalyst Miami a $200,000 multi-year grant to promote the Earned Income Tax Credit and free tax prep.
+In addition, Catalyst Miami was awarded a USDA grant to conduct food stamps outreach.
+With the additional support of other funders, including The Children’s Trust and the U.S. Department of Health, Catalyst Miami was able to develop an innovative integrated model of service delivery.
 The Greater Miami Prosperity Campaign was born.

 Community Leadership Institute (CLI) launched in Little Havana